Pegasos2InstallCD-53.54.iso

 system.
 If the system partition is not found it can be specified with an option

-updates you should either update the boot partition manually copying modified
+When installing updates you should either update the boot partition

 changes after each update.